vsmash/committhis/docs/README.aicommit.md

-# 🤖 AICommit
+# 🤖 committhis

-**AICommit** is a streamlined AI-assisted Git commit message tool, built for speed and semantic clarity.
+**committhis** is a streamlined AI-assisted Git commit message tool, built for speed and semantic clarity.
 It uses OpenAI to analyze your changes and generate intelligent, well-formatted commit messages — so you can stay focused on writing code, not prose.

-> 🧠 Derived from the full-featured [MAIASS](https://github.com/vsmash/maiass) script, AICommit is stripped down to do one thing extremely well: suggest commit messages based on your code diff.
+> 🧠 Derived from the full-featured [MAIASS](https://github.com/vsmash/maiass) script, committhis is stripped down to do one thing extremely well: suggest commit messages based on your code diff.

 ---